EventStore/samples/README.md

 [EventStoreDB](https://www.eventstore.com/) is an industrial-strength database technology used as the central data store for event-sourced systems.
 It is available open-source to run locally on most platforms or as SaaS through [Event Store Cloud](https://www.eventstore.com/event-store-cloud).

-This repository provides real-world, practical samples both for the [EventStoreDB](https://www.eventstore.com/) and clients SDK.
+This repository provides samples demonstrating the functionalities of [EventStoreDB](https://www.eventstore.com/) and the client SDKs of EventStore and practical usage.

-Documentation for [EventStoreDB](https://www.eventstore.com/) can be found at: https://developers.eventstore.com/.

-We invite you to join our community discussion space at [Discuss](https://discuss.eventstore.com/).

 ## Contributing